Kochiyama/todoapp/README.md

 5. Start on development mode by running `pnpm dev`.
 6. You should see an URL on your terminal where you can access the app.

+## Testing the App (E2E)

+1. Make sure you have followed all six steps from the section *Running Locally*.
+2. Execute all e2e tests by running `pnpm cypress run`.

 ## Roadmap

 - [x] Create tasks.